Summer that was a hot 'gritty nightmare' inspired famed Pulitzer-winning novel

 In this November 1936 photo, a mother, originally from Oklahoma, who works as a cotton picker near Fresno, Calif., stands with her five children.
 The Dust Bowl led to a massive migration of Oklahoma and Texas farmers out of the region, many of whom traveled to California in search of jobs.
 (Dorothea Lange/Farm Security Administration, Library of Congress via AP)

 If it wasn’t one thing, it was another.
 And then another.
 And still more.

-It was 85 years ago this summer when oppressive heat, drought conditions, dust storms and damage to crops and cattle -- all on top of the years-long Great Depression -- caused unfathomable damage for millions of Americans, particularly those in areas of the United States that came to be known as the Dust Bowl.
+It was nearly 90 years ago when stifling heat, drought conditions, dust storms and damage to crops and cattle -- all on top of the years-long Great Depression -- caused unfathomable damage for millions of Americans, particularly those in areas of the United States that came to be known as the Dust Bowl.

 There were even biblical-style plagues as grasshoppers and chinch bugs overwhelmed large sections of the country and decimated farmers’ wheat and corn.

 A young girl in North Dakota keeping a diary at the time wrote, “Life in what the newspapers call ‘the Dust Bowl’ is becoming a gritty nightmare.”

 If the recent heat wave in the Northeast and Southeast was rough, it’s nothing compared to the “Dirty ‘30s.”
 The widespread heat started early and lasted most of the summer of 1934.

 About to be engulfed in a gigantic dust cloud is a peaceful little ranch in Boise City, Oklahoma, where the top soil is being dried and blown away.
 This photo was taken on April 15, 1935.
 (AP Photo)

 According to the Bulletin of the American Meteorological Society, from June 19 to Aug.
 21, “not a single day passed without a temperature of 100 degrees or more being registered at someplace in the country (excluding desert stations … where such temperatures are normal).”